 - (a) The Customer Details Request (CDR) can be initiated either by a DNSP or by an MP/MC.
-The request is always directed to a Retailer who retains the source of truth master copy of this information as they are the principal contact point with the Customer. - (b) The DNSP (or MP/MC), if they become aware of Life-support are to contact the Retailer by email as specified in the Procedure and advise the Retailer to update their records.
+The request is always directed to a Retailer who retains the source of truth master copy of this information as they are the principal contact point with the Customer. - (b) The DNSP becomes aware of Life-support are to contact the Retailer by email as specified in the Procedure and advise the Retailer to update their records.
 In this way the Retailer is retained as the 'source of truth database of record' for this information. - (c) Life support email contact information for the Retailer is located in the ROCL